PnS2018/pns2018.github.com/session_05.md

 + `k`: Harries detector free parameter in the equation.

-You will need to tune this corner detector for different image so that you can get the best features.
+You will need to tune this corner detector for different image so that you can get optimal results.

 ## Keypoints Detection